test-orgn/Retrospection.CommandLine/README.md

 # Retrospection.CommandLine

+### Version 0.0.1.0003 Release Notes
+- Added more XML comments to source
+- Added a SampleUseCases project to the repo

 ### Version 0.0.1.0002 Release Notes
 - Added XML comments to source
 - Created this documentation for NuGet page